leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/05_Normal_account_balances.md

-LO: State the column, debit or credit, where an account’s running is typically found.
+> Note

-*\[Notes Box\]*
+>

-*“The first entry in each of the previous ledgers indicates which of the two final columns will normally be used to maintain the account’s running balance.
-This is called the account’s **normal balance**.” *
+> The first entry in each of the previous ledgers indicates which of the two final columns will normally be used to maintain the account’s running balance.
+This is called the account’s **normal balance**.

 ## Cash Account